Almost a decade spent of clinical studies underlining the claims of our product

 Oxidative stress & nrf2 activation

-At the start of the original research in 2018, it was already known that isothiocyanates found in cruciferous vegetables interacted with the body in a number of ways.
+Within the research community it's long been established that isothiocyanates found in cruciferous vegetables interact with the body in a number of ways.
 A previously well-researched interaction was the activation of the nrf-2 system in the body - a regulator of antioxidative enzymes produced in the body.

 Rectangle_14.png